HTMLGitHub/se_project_express/README.md

 # Description
 This is the back end of the WTWR site created in the last project (11).
 Creates a server to run the api, connects to database for storing data.
 (User information, clothing items (name, weather type, likes, ...)).
 This utilizes MongoDB database, and a linter, to flag programmign errors, bugs and styling errors.
 We had to make an exception for the linter to allow for the underscore at the beginning of variables '_id' <= which is being used by MongoDB.
 Had tests run through Postman, and then github ran tests on it.
 Had more difficulty with githubs tests.

+# Updated Version
+Added authroization and authentication to the server.